Bioconductor/BBS/README.md

 ### Propagation Pipeline

-The steps discussed so far complete the 'Run' portion of the builds.
+The steps discussed so far complete the `Run` portion of the builds.
 All nodes have finished building and build products have been deposited on the Linux master builder.
 The build report was created and posted on the website.